shaheen19/wildfires_causes_consequences/README.md

 My preliminary analysis comprised of
 ### Final Notebooks
 1) workflow and analysis of atmospheric composition and weather parameters.
-2) workflow and analysis of vegetation  using normalized vegetation index and normalized burn ratio in the county of San Diego before and after wildfires.
+2) workflow and analysis of vegetation  using normalized vegetation index and normalized burn ratio in the county of San Diego before and after wildfires. work in progress.
 ### Test-notebooks
-The folder contain various files to test strategies to clean and reduce data files to be used for the final project.
+The folder contain two sub folders for air quality and image processing.
+Each subfolder contains various files to test strategies to clean raw data and reduce file sizes to be used for the final project. work in progress.
 ### Scripts
-Few functions defined to automate data analysis
+Few functions defined to automate data analysis. work in progress.
 ### Output files
 This folder contains output data files and figures
 ### Presentations